-Applicants should review the job requirements listed below and assess your ability to fulfill the demands of the health care aide occupation.
+Applicants should assess their ability to fulfill the demands of the health care aide occupation.

 As a health care aide, you must be able to:

 - work day, evening, and night shifts any day of the week

 - be on your feet for extended periods of time